team113sanger/dermatlas_rnafusions_nf/README.md

 ## Pipeline summary

 In brief, the pipeline takes a set fastq files from a Dermatlas cohort and
-- Matches fastq files to patient metadata
+- Matches fastq files to patient metadata (PRIDs)
 - Runs STAR-Fusion to identify RNA fusions
 - Aggregates results into a single table
-- Generates a report
+- Generates a report plotting fusion counts per sample and per gene

 ## Inputs